|

 and Peter wrote:

-| Quote: | | but perhaps there is a better place to try out new events than Worlds. |
+True (in my opinion)but perhaps there is a better place to try out new events than Worlds.

 Why does the event need to replace shred30?
 Maybe we're trying to measure too many things with a single event.
 Shred30 is what it is, flaws and good points all included.
-An additional event on a trial basis might be better than eliminating something that does have the one inarguable benefit of being totally objective. _________________
+An additional event on a trial basis might be better than eliminating something that does have the one inarguable benefit of being totally objective.

 Thanks everyone for the replys.
 It made me realize few things.
 I won't reply to everyone now because it's nice outside and i want to go shred